-It is essential to choose the right file name for the SEO page and rank higher in the search engine result pages.
+Choosing the correct file name for the SEO page helps rank higher in the search engine result pages.
 The name must be relevant and have descriptive keywords.

 Keep the target keywords at the start, and they must have hyphens between them.

-The file name must not have any underscores as search engines cannot recognize them.
+To optimize images for the web without losing quality, make sure that the file name does not have any underscores as search engines cannot recognize them.
 The file names must also be sensible to humans and search algorithms.

 The file size refers to the amount of space required to store the file on the server.
-If the images have larger dimensions and resolutions, they slow down the page load speed extensively.
+If the images have larger dimensions and resolutions, they extensively slow down the page load speed.

 It is essential to reduce the file size without compromising on the quality of the image.
-An image that loads faster and has a good quality will be liked by SEO as well.
+An optimized image that loads faster and has a good quality will be liked by SEO.

 Alt tags refer to the alternative text related to an image.
 The viewer can understand by merely looking at the picture, telling what it is about.

-But, the search engines need clues; thus, the alternative text is essential so that the search algorithms can index that image content.
+But, the search engines need clues; thus, the alternative text is essential for optimizing images for the web to make the search algorithms index that image content.

-The alt tag must be good and provide context to help visually challenged viewers too.
+The alt tag must be reasonable and provide context to help visually challenged viewers too.

 Sometimes, due to a technical glitch, an image can’t get uploaded; in that case, search engines refer to the alt tags to rank the page.